madewulf/semiotest/README.md

-A test of Elijah Meeks Semiotic.
+A simple test of Elijah Meeks Semiotic.